 Fresh nutmeg is nutmeg that you grind yourself from the whole seed of the nutmeg fruit.
 Pre-ground nutmeg is the same things but comes pre-ground and packaged.
 Both have the same source: the nutmeg tree.
 Each form of the spice has different characteristics that will affect how they work in your food.
-We will consider the differences between fresh nutmeg and pre-ground nutmeg in the SPICEography Showdown below.
+Let’s compare them so you can make the best decision for your cooking.

 How does fresh nutmeg differ from ground nutmeg?